vorachaitya/BlockChain/README.md

 ![POS](https://user-images.githubusercontent.com/90527884/212688850-f4860ef0-cd5f-46ea-b337-2c9ff4423466.jpg)

+#### Sharding

-**Sharding:** In consensus protocol,lot of time of miners was wasted in verifying and validating blocks mined by other miners.Thus,the efficiency of miners decreased and less number of transactions could be done per second.
+In consensus protocol,lot of time of miners was wasted in verifying and validating blocks mined by other miners.Thus,the efficiency of miners decreased and less number of transactions could be done per second.

 Instead,in sharding,we divide database/blockchain into smaller subsets.Thus,now miners had to validate only that part of database/blockchain instead of entire complete blockchai.This reduced the workload on miners and now,they can give more time on mininig and larger number of transactions could be processed per second.